Back to Blogs

 • Current issues in general practice: Taking note of the problems encountered daily in practice and keeping track of Patient Unmet Needs and Doctor’s Educational Needs (PNUs and DENs) is an important part of revision for the clinical component of the exam.
 Candidates should also aim to stay up to date on the “hot topics” of general practice as these are often examined in the AKT.
 Reading journals such as the British Journal of Medical Practice is a good way to keep up with these topics.

-Google Calendar: This is the #1 digital calendar app in the world.
+Google Calendar is the #1 digital calendar app in the world.
 You can embed links, quickly change the schedule if necessary and colour code your schedule to ensure you can get to your shifts on time, revise effectively and have time to socialise in between!

 Do's and Don’ts for MRCGP AKT Revision